bhbbbbb/f-final/readme.md

 pip install git+https://github.com/bhbbbbb/f-final
 ```

 You may also need to install some additional dependencies.
 For working on colab, please follow the first cell of [llm_inference.ipynb](./demos/llm_inference.ipynb).
+Otherwise, check the `requirements.txt`.

 Check [general_demo](./demos/demo.ipynb) for more demonstration of basic usage.